Inboard brake

-An inboard brake is an automobile technology wherein the disc brakes are mounted on the chassis of the vehicle, rather than directly on the wheel hubs.
-Its main advantages are twofold: a reduction in the unsprung weight of the wheel hubs, as this no longer includes the brake discs and calipers; and braking torque is applied directly to the chassis, rather than being transferred to it through the suspension arms.
+An inboard brake is an automobile brake mounted on the chassis of the vehicle, rather than directly on a wheel hub.
+It began with drum brakes and evolved to disks, and creates a reduction in the unsprung mass (by relocating the brake discs and calipers from the wheel hubs to rear drive components).
+It also improves brake performance by applying its force directly to the chassis, rather than being transferred to it through the suspension arms.

 Description

-Inboard brakes are fitted to a driven axle of the car, as they require a drive shaft to link the wheel to the brake.
-Most have thus been used for rear-wheel drive cars, although four-wheel drive and some front-wheel drives have also used them.
-A rare few rear wheel drive racing cars (e.g., the Lotus 72) have also used inboard front discs, accepting the need to provide a front brake shaft to gain the overall unsprung weight and braking torque advantages.
+Inboard brakes began as drum brakes fitted to drive components in the rear of a vehicle (such as a drive shaft, or directly to a differential or transaxle).
+Originally a racing feature, they also appeared on such high-performance sports cars as the iconic Mercedes-Benz 300 SL "Gullwing".
+With the introduction of disc brakes they were found inboard on some racers and high-end sports cars and grand turismos (notably the Jaguar E-type).
+Most applications have been on rear-wheel drive vehicles, although they also have been used in four-wheel drive and some front-wheel drives.
+A rare few rear wheel drive racing cars (like the Lotus 72) have also used inboard front discs, requiring a front brake shaft to be added to gain the overall unsprung mass and braking torque advantages.

-Inboard brakes for early racing cars have rarely used drum brakes, although nearly all inboard brakes date from the disc brake era.

 Excepting the case of vehicles with beam axles and vehicles having no suspension, in practice it is normal for inboard brakes to be mounted rigidly with respect to the body of the vehicle, often to the differential casing.
 This is done to move the weight of the braking mechanism from being carried by the wheels directly as unsprung mass, to being carried indirectly by the wheels via the suspension as sprung mass.
 This then necessitates a means of transferring braking torque from the brake mechanism to the wheel, which is capable of operating despite the relative movement between body and wheel.
-Driven wheels already have shafting (or chains in older vehicles) which serve this purpose so there is no penalty for them, but undriven wheels require a similar mechanism which is then called a brake shaft.
+Driven wheels already have shafting which serve this purpose so there is no penalty for them, but undriven wheels require adding their own brake shaft.